 The content of the paper is as follows.
-Section~\ref{Section_anomal} provides short knowledge about SBL neutrino anomalies visible in a number of experiments \cite{acero}.
-Section~\ref{Section_OscillationModel} contains brief description and some results of the used (3+3) model with three LSN \cite{KhFom}.
-In Section~\ref{ModelParameters} the values of the model parameters are obtained taking into account experimental data.
-Then calculations of the survival probabilities of electron neutrinos and probabilities of transition of muon neutrinos to electron neutrinos with the help of the obtained parameter values are carried out.
+Section~\ref{Section_anomal} provides short reference to SBL neutrino anomalies perceived in a number of experiments \cite{acero}.
+Section~\ref{Section_OscillationModel} contains brief description and some results of the used $(3+3)$ model with three LSN \cite{KhFom}.
+In Section~\ref{ModelParameters} the test values of the model parameters are proposed taking into account experimental data.
+Thereon calculations of the survival probabilities of electron and muon neutrinos and probabilities of transition of muon neutrinos to electron neutrinos with the help of the obtained parameter values are carried out.
 The calculation results are represented in the graphic form (Figs.~\ref{fig1}, \ref{fig2} and \ref{fig3}).
-It is evaluated as well the values of electron neutrino effective masses, which can be measured in beta decay and neutrinoless double-beta decay experiments.
-In the final Section~\ref{Section_Conclusion} the main results of the paper are summarized and it is noted that they can be used both to interpret and to predict experimental data concerned with the search of sterile neutrinos as well as with beta decay and with neutrinoless double-beta decay.
+The effective masses of electron neutrinos, which can be measured in experiments on beta decay and neutrinoless double beta decay, are also estimated.
+In the final Section~\ref{Section_Conclusion} the main results of the paper are discussed.